influxdata/docs-v2/content/v2.0/query-data/common-queries/percentile-quantile.md

 The examples below use the [example data variable](/v2.0/query-data/common-queries/#example-data-variable).
 {{% /note %}}

-## Query the value representing the 99th percentile
+## Find the value representing the 99th percentile
-Use the default method, `"estimate_tdigest"`, to return all rows in a table that contain values in the 50th percentile of data in the table.
+Use the default method, `"estimate_tdigest"`, to return all rows in a table that contain values in the 99th percentile of data in the table.

 ```js
 data
   |> quantile(q: 0.99)
 ```

-## Query the average of values closest to the quantile
+## Find the average of values closest to the quantile
 Use the `exact_mean` method to return a single row per input table containing the average of the two values closest to the mathematical quantile of data in the table.
+For example, to calculate the `0.99` quantile:

 ```js
 data
   |> quantile(q: 0.99, method: "exact_mean")
 ```

-## Query the point with the quantile value
+## Find the point with the quantile value
 Use the `exact_selector` method to return a single row per input table containing the value that `q * 100`% of values in the table are less than.
+For example, to calculate the `0.99` quantile:

 ```js
 data